Buying Your First Home?

 Consider What You Need Both Now and Later

-Consider the long-term nature of your investment in a home when searching for what best fits your needs.
+Before starting your home search, it’s essential to consider your present and future needs.
 What seems like a dream home now might not fit your situation in the future.

 You Should Start Saving as Early as Possible

-• The Down Payment.
-This amount will vary depending on the overall price of the home, the type of financing you choose, amongst other factors.
-You might have a relatively low down payment rate with assistance, but it can still be a significant amount of money to save up – in the thousands or tens of thousands of dollars.
+• The Down Payment: This amount will vary depending on the overall price of the home, the type of financing you choose, amongst other factors.
+Aim for a down payment of 20% or more if you can to avoid private mortgage insurance (PMI) and secure better loan terms.

-• After-Sale Costs.
-Once you own the home, chances are that it still may not have everything you currently need or want.
-You may need to conduct repairs and renovations or wish to purchase new furnishings and appliances.
+• After-Sale Costs: Remember to budget for moving expenses, potential renovations, and home maintenance costs after purchasing the property.
 There are also extraneous costs such as homeowners association fees and the costs of pool or landscaping maintenance to consider as well.

 You should not only have a reasonable amount of money set aside to cover up-front costs of home buying but also up to 6 months of standard living expenses, in case of emergency.
 Many lenders will require proof of these savings.